infinum/eightshift-libs/README.md

 **For the full documentation please check this [link](https://infinum.github.io/eightshift-libs).**

 ## Maintainers
-Eightshift WordPress Libs is maintained and sponsored by [Eightshift](https://eightshift.com) and [Infinum](https://infinum.com).
+Eightshift Libs is maintained and sponsored by [Eightshift](https://eightshift.com) and [Infinum](https://infinum.com).

 ## License
-Infinum WordPress Libs is Copyright &copy;2020 Infinum.
+Eightshift Libs is Copyright &copy;2020 Infinum.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.